 There has also been some success with interferon-alfa (3 million IU 3 times weekly subcutaneously) for induction of remission in seven CSS patients refractory to cyclophosphamide.
-It down-regulates expression of IL-5 (known to have an increased titer in CSS) and IL-13, apart from modulating eosinophil activating cytokines in CSS.
+It down-regulates the expression of IL-5 (known to have an increased titer in CSS) and IL-13, apart from modulating eosinophil activating cytokines in CSS.
 However, it was unable to reduce the rate of relapses after one year of follow-up.

 There have also been recent reports of successful use of mepolizumab–an anti-IL-5 monoclonal antibody as well as omalizumab (recombinant humanized monoclonal anti-IVIG E antibody) in refractory EGPA.
 Both drugs have already been in use for moderate to severe persistent asthma with allergic phenotypes.

-The challenge as evident in multiple studies is to maintain remission with a high incidence of relapses.
+The challenge, as evident in multiple studies, is to maintain remission with a high incidence of relapses.
 Although agents of choice have been well established, the ideal duration of treatment, and which drugs to stop first is still not well standardized.

 Treatment Strategies for Eosinophilic Granulomatosis with Polyangiitis

 Induction of Remission

 Conditions that need to be considered in the differential stems from the 2 principal phenotypes of EGPA – eosinophilic lung disease and systemic small and medium vessel vasculitis.

 Small and Medium Vessel Vasculitis